NA-Dev/VoiceWeatherAlarm-Tasker/README.md

 - Change Task #7 to set the volume of the spoken words.

-- [Advanced - instructions not covered here] Learn more about the wunderground API variable options and add additional weather conditions to the spoken forecast.
+- Advanced (instructions not covered here): Learn more about the wunderground API variable options and add additional weather conditions to the spoken forecast.
 You will need to edit task #6 and task #9 to do this.

-- [Advanced - instructions not covered here] Modify your profile to only read the weather on rainy days.
+- Advanced (instructions not covered here): Modify your profile to only read the weather on rainy days.
 Like [this](https://github.com/mbirth/tasker/blob/master/RainWarning.prf.xml) profile from GitHub user "mbirth" called RainWarning.
 You can import his xml file into Tasker or read the code with a text editor to see how it works.